 In relation to Indigenous Liberation Day on 12th October, we are gathering different Indigenous perspectives on the themes of genocide, ecocide, legal rights, migration and belonging, and cultural identity.
 Would you like to meet, network, and engage in dialogue on these themes with Indigenous organisers and solidarity organisations?
 Please feel invited to join us.
 During the evening, we will host various round-table dialogues in a “World Café” format, where participants can converse on the aforementioned subjects, explore how to organise in solidarity, and foster better understanding and awareness.
-Before entering into dialogue circles, we will open with a collective ceremony and close with music.
+Before entering into dialogue circles, we will open with with music.
 Below, you can find more information on the central questions for the different dialogue tables.
 During the event, you are welcome to join multiple tables and connect with like-minded people and organisations.

 Round-table conversations: